Podium Design System

 Challenge

-So I run the workshop, looking at the Figma component library analytics, and the following are the findings.
+I ran a workshop, dug into the Figma component library analytics, and the picture was pretty clear:

 Challenge